-Under Bishop Harvey’s leadership, the 2013 Louisiana Annual Conference adopted a mission and vision focus to: lead others to an abundant life in Christ; engage in the community; learn, live and tell the gospel story; and reach out and draw-in people from all walks of life resulting in vibrant, alive and vital congregations.
+Under Bishop Harvey’s leadership, the Louisiana Annual Conference follows a mission and vision focus to: lead others to an abundant life in Christ; engage in the community; learn, live and tell the gospel story; and reach out and draw-in people from all walks of life resulting in vibrant, alive and vital congregations.
 The vision and mission are undergirded by Core Values: integrity, accountability, unrelenting love for all people, courage and risk, and holding nothing sacred but the mission.
-In the fall of 2013, Bishop Harvey carried this message to each of the six districts in the conference, holding town hall style meetings to engage Louisiana United Methodists in conversation toward greater fruitfulness.
-She has continued to draw upon the vision and mission at every opportunity.
+She continues to draw upon the vision and mission at every opportunity.

 She has challenged faith communities to look beyond themselves and to keep an eye focused on the edge where God is at work.
 Bishop Harvey also has a passion for young people as they lead the church into a future filled with possibilities.

-In connection with her Episcopal assignment, she serves on the Boards of Trustees for Centenary College, Dillard University and the United Methodist Foundation of Louisiana.
-Bishop Harvey chairs the National Plan for Hispanic and Latino Ministries for The United Methodist Church.
-She served as the President of the South Central Jurisdiction College of Bishops from 2013-14.
-She currently serves as the Secretary of the Council of Bishops.
+In connection with her Episcopal assignment, she serves on the Boards of Trustees for Centenary College, Dillard University, and Southern Methodist University, and The Perkins School of Theology Executive Board.
+She also serves as a board member of the United Methodist Foundation of Louisiana.
+Bishop Harvey is the Vice-Chair of the Commission on United Methodist Communications for The United Methodist Church.
+She served as the President of the South Central Jurisdiction College of Bishops from 2013-14 and currently serves as the Secretary of the Council of Bishops.

 After graduating from the University of Texas in Austin in 1980, Bishop Harvey spent 12 years in the corporate world as a regional director of marketing for the Rouse Company, a shopping center developer with properties throughout the United States.
 She focused on properties in Texas, Colorado, Arkansas and Louisiana.
 In 1992, she responded to a life-long call and began her ministerial work as a local pastor and continuing later to Perkins School of Theology at Southern Methodist University in Dallas, earning a Master of Divinity.